housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 ==================
 ![Conclusion](assets/progressive-angular-applications/conclusion.png){: .article-image-with-border }

-Although Angular Mobile Toolkit may eventually make creating a PWA app a smooth and simple process, it's still very possible to integrate a number of progressive elements to your application without adding much overhead at all.
-Libraries like `sw-precache` make things simple as they integrate right into your build system.
+Although Angular Mobile Toolkit may eventually make creating a PWA a smooth and simple process with the CLI, it's still very possible to integrate a number of progressive elements to your application without adding much overhead at all.

 I hope this tutorial helped you and if it did, please [tweet it forward](https://twitter.com/intent/tweet?text={{ page.title }}&url={{ site.url }}{{ page.url }}&via={{ site.twitter_username }}&related={{ site.twitter_username }}") and [star the repo](https://github.com/housseindjirdeh/angular2-hn)!
 You can also [follow me](https://twitter.com/intent/user?screen_name=hdjirdeh) on Twitter if you haven't had enough of me rambling <i class="fa fa-smile-o" aria-hidden="true"></i>.